OSGConnect/tutorial-pegasus/README.md

 For details, please refer to the [Pegasus documentation](http://pegasus.isi.edu/wms/docs/latest/).

 ## wordfreq workflow

-wordfreq is an example application and workflow used to introduce Pegasus tools and concepts.
-The workflow is available on the OSG Connect host.
+`wordfreq` is an example application and workflow that can be used to introduce Pegasus tools and concepts.
+The application is available on the OSG Connect login host.

 **Exercise 1**: create a copy of the Pegasus tutorial and change the working directory to the wordfreq workflow by running the following commands:
 ```